East Indies theatre of the French Revolutionary Wars: British dominance

 Sercey's fury at the seizure of his strongest frigates was compounded by the condition of Preneuse, which arrived at Batavia in a state of mutiny.
-Lhermitte had executed five crew on the journey and Sercey immediately sent the ship out again on a cruise off Borneo in an effort to contain the disaffection.
+L'Hermite had executed five crewmembers on the journey and Sercey immediately sent the ship out again on a cruise off Borneo in an effort to contain the disaffection.
 With his forces unexpectedly reduced, Sercey then sent his remaining ships to Manila for operations with the Spanish, but the condition of the Spanish ships was so poor that no operations could be undertaken in 1798.
 An attack on the China Fleet was eventually attempted in January 1799, but on arrival at Macau the combined Spanish squadron refused to engage the powerful British escort and the entire force withdrew, pursued by Captain William Hargood in HMS Intrepid.

-Disappointed by the failure off Macau and weakened by losses to his squadron, Sercey withdrew to Île de France in the spring of 1799.
+Disappointed by the failure off Macau and weakened by losses to his squadron, Sercey withdrew to Isle de France in the spring of 1799.
 There he sent Preneuse on a raiding cruise in the Mozambique Channel.
-On 20 September, Lhermitte fought a brief and inconclusive night engagement with a small squadron of Royal Navy ships in Algoa Bay, which led three weeks later to an inconclusive clash on 9 October with the 50-gun HMS Jupiter.
-Returning to Île de France with little to show for his three-month cruise, Lhermitte was intercepted off Port Louis by the blockade squadron of Adamant and HMS Tremendous at the action of 11 December 1799 and Preneuse was driven onshore and destroyed.
-Sercey had already sent Brûle-Gueule back to France at the end of September with political prisoners from Île de France and more than a million in specie, the corvette eventually being wrecked with the loss of 132 lives on the Pointe du Raz on the Breton coast.
+On 20 September, l'Hermite fought a brief and inconclusive night engagement with a small squadron of Royal Navy ships in Algoa Bay, which led three weeks later to an inconclusive clash on 9 October with the 50-gun HMS Jupiter.
+Returning to Isle de France with little to show for his three-month cruise, l'Hermite was intercepted off Port Louis by the blockade squadron of Adamant and HMS Tremendous at the Battle of Port Louis, during which Preneuse was driven onshore and destroyed.
+Sercey had already sent Brûle-Gueule back to France at the end of September with political prisoners from Isle de France and more than a million in specie, the corvette eventually being wrecked with the loss of 132 lives on the Pointe du Raz on the Breton coast.
 Sercey, an admiral without a command, returned to France and retired from the Navy.
-He subsequently settled on Île de France.
+He subsequently settled on Isle de France.